open-orchestra/open-orchestra-docs/en/developer_guide/other_database_type.rst

 Configuration: object manager
 -----------------------------

 By default, Open Orchestra uses Doctrine ODM to map database documents to objects.
-Developers can define another document manager, the only condition is to implement ``Doctrine\Common\Persistence\ObjectManager``.
-If the new object manager fits the condition, change the configuration:
+If you want to use another document manager, the new manager must implement ``Doctrine\Common\Persistence\ObjectManager``.
+You also have to declare it in the configuration:

 .. code-block:: yaml